-- reviewed against EREC G98 or G99 requirements and is deemed compliant.
-This is indicative only and the DNOs retain the right to review the suitability of connecting the generating unit to their network. - Minor Non-compliance or Document Error: The generating unit cannot be accepted as compliant due to documentation errors or the need for additional further information or assessment to ensure compliance with EREC G98 or G99.
-Once the documentation has been updated by the manufacturer, it will be reviewed again.

-Non-compliant: The generating unit is deemed, based on the submitted evidence, or lack of it, to be noncompliant and requires a revision and update of the information.
+- further action is required by the manufacturer. - Minor Non-compliance or Document Error: The generating unit cannot be recorded as compliant due to documentation errors or the need for additional further information or assessments to ensure compliance with EREC G98 or G99.
+Once the documentation has been updated by the manufacturer, it will be reviewed again. - Non-compliant: The generating unit is deemed, based on the submitted evidence, or lack of it, to be noncompliant and requires a revision and update of the information.
 Noncompliant generation must not be connected in parallel with the network and must resubmit their evidence to the ENA.